How To Manage A Remote Development Team Without Stress

 Time management in a remote development team

 Most remote development teams have one common problem: difficulty tracking work hours.
-Developers either don't register their working hours on time or they don't register their hours correctly.
+Imagine that you have hired a frontend development team but they either don't register their working hours on time or they don't register their hours correctly.
+This happens often.

 But why is this important?
 Does it even matter?